 Ultherapy is the latest and most effective cutting-edge technology for non-surgical face-lifting and tightening that requires no ‘downtime’ and surpasses all previous technologies in terms of safety and results.

-After carefully researching all the clinical and scientific studies on Ultherapy, the Sydney Cosmetic Clinic decided to invest in a genuine Ulthera® system.
-We did so because, even though we perform Traditional Facelift Surgery, we could see that many of our patients who were concerned about their facial skin laxity had only early skin laxity and didn’t yet warrant a surgical facelift.
-Reasons given for their opposition to facelift surgery included the costs, the potential complications, the tell-tale scars and the 3 weeks of downtime.
-In other words, they were keen to correct their signs of facial ageing but were not willing to have surgery for it.
+After carefully researching all the clinical and scientific studies on Ultherapy, Sydney Cosmetic & Plastic Surgery Clinic decided to invest in a genuine Ulthera® system.
+We did so because, even though we do perform Traditional Facelift Surgery, we could see that many of our patients who were concerned about their facial skin laxity had only early skin laxity and didn’t yet warrant a surgical facelift.

-So, the Clinic needed to come up with the next best non-surgical alternative to a Surgical Facelift but it had to be one that would actually deliver good results and not just claim to!
+So, our Clinic needed to come up with a non-invasive alternative that would actually deliver worthwhile results and not just claim to!

-Prior to the introduction of Ultherapy, many skin tightening treatments were based on delivering Radio-Frequency Energy to the skin’s collagen layers.
-The basic theory behind Radio-Frequency treatments was similar to Ultherapy but in terms of results, Radio-Frequency treatments achieved only subtle degrees of improvement.
+Prior to the introduction of Ultherapy, many skin tightening treatments were based on delivering pulses of Radio-Frequency Energy to the skin’s collagen layers.
+The basic theory behind Radio-Frequency treatments is similar to Ultherapy but using the technology of targeted ultrasound energy, Ultherapy promises even greater degrees of skin tightening.

-The Sydney Cosmetic Clinic has always had a reputation for the highest of professional standards and for recommending only those treatments that we truly believe can deliver worthwhile results for our patients.
+The Sydney Cosmetic & Plastic Surgery Clinic has always had a reputation for the highest of professional standards and for recommending only those treatments that we truly believe can deliver worthwhile results for our patients.

-Accordingly, you may rest assured that if we are recommending Ultherapy, it is because we truly believe that there is really no other non-surgical skin tightening treatment that can even compare and as testimony to this conviction, two of our staff had already had the treatment themselves!
+Accordingly, you may rest assured that if we are offering Ultherapy, it is because we truly believe that there is currently no better non-surgical skin tightening treatment.

 Physicians worldwide who have introduced Ultherapy into their practices are convinced that it is the most effective non-surgical skin tightening technology available today.